 Simply put, vaccination does not equal immunization.

 An antibody product isn’t a vaccine.
 It is the end-game.
 It is literally the antibodies already preformed and guaranteed at a level proven to be protective in third-part studies..
 Calves given an antibody product receive protection directly.
 Immunization happens immediately without having to trigger an immune response.
 Because the antibodies are preformed and potency tested, you know the exact level of protection you are getting and it’s consistent calf-to-calf.
 There’s no variability.

 How we guarantee antibody levels

 The colostrum from which our antibodies are purified comes from cows on a strict commercial scours vaccine program.
-In order to guarantee high levels of E. coli, coronavirus and rotavirus antibodies, our cows are also exposed to ImmuCell’s proprietary vaccine regimen.
+In order to guarantee high levels of E. coli, coronavirus and rotavirus antibodies, these cows are also exposed to ImmuCell’s proprietary vaccine regimen.

-Our antibodies are verified veterinary biologics providing immediate, guaranteed levels of specific antibodies proven to protect against both bacterial and viral scours in newborn calves.
+Our antibodies are verified, veterinary biologics providing immediate, guaranteed levels of specific antibodies proven to protect against both bacterial and viral scours in newborn calves.